 Our communication plan Audit Plan Audit Findings Respective responsibilities of auditor and management/those charged with governance • Overview of the planned scope and timing of the audit, form, timing and expected general content of communications including significant risks and Key Audit Matters • Confirmation of independence and objectivity of the firm, the engagement team members and all other indirectly covered persons • • A statement that we have complied with relevant ethical requirements regarding independence.
 Relationships and other matters which might be thought to bear on independence.
-Details of non- audit work performed by Grant Thornton UK LLP and network firms, together with fees charged.
-Details of safeguards applied to threats to independence • • Significant matters in relation to going concern • • Matters in relation to the group audit, including: Scope of work on components, involvement of group auditors in component audits, concerns over quality of component auditors' work, limitations of scope on the group audit, fraud or suspected fraud n/a n/a Views about the qualitative aspects of the Group's accounting and financial reporting practices including accounting policies, accounting estimates and financial statement disclosures n/a Significant findings from the audit • Significant matters and issue arising during the audit and written representations that have been sought • Significant difficulties encountered during the audit • Significant deficiencies in internal control identified during the audit • Significant matters arising in connection with related parties • Identification or suspicion of fraud(deliberate manipulation) involving management and/or which results in material misstatement of the financial statements (not typically council tax fraud) • Non-compliance with laws and regulations • Unadjusted misstatements and material disclosure omissions • Expected modifications to the auditor's report, or emphasis of matter •
+Details of non-audit work performed by Grant Thornton UK LLP and network firms, together with fees charged.
+Details of safeguards applied to threats to independence • • Significant matters in relation to going concern • • Significant findings from the audit • Significant matters and issue arising during the audit and written representations that have been sought • Significant difficulties encountered during the audit • Significant deficiencies in internal control identified during the audit • Significant matters arising in connection with related parties • Identification or suspicion of fraud (deliberate manipulation) involving management and/or which results in material misstatement of the financial statements • Non-compliance with laws and regulations • Unadjusted misstatements and material disclosure omissions • •